-POSTPONED: Harvard Law Professor Emeritus Alan Dershowitz's visit to Elon Law
+Harvard Law Professor Emeritus Alan Dershowitz visits Elon Law - Nov.
+14

 Alan Dershowitz, an influential Harvard Law School professor emeritus and one of the most visible legal commentators in American media, will deliver remarks as the first guest of the law school’s 2018-19 Distinguished Leadership Lecture Series presented by The Joseph M. Bryan Foundation.